geobtaa/geoportal/doc/apache-passenger.md

 			AuthUserFile "/swadm/etc/htpasswd-geoblacklight-solr"
 			Require user solradmin

+			# In addition to htpasswd, must be on VPN to control Solr
-			Order allow,deny
+			Order deny,allow
+			Allow from .vpn.umn.edu
-			Allow from all
+			Deny from all
 	</Location>

 </VirtualHost>